Ben-Schneider-code/vision_backdooring/README.md

 Plots the entire utility/integrity trade-off curve and caches all results in a database.

 > **Hint:** Make sure to check out the ```./configs``` folder to see the configurations we used in our paper.

-> **Disclaimer**: Unfortunately, due to anonymity restrictions, we cannot share the pre-trained models used in our experiments at this time.
-> The final release will contain pre-trained models.

 ## Get Started
 All dependencies can be installed via pip via the following command.